erni27/imcache/README.md

 ### Expiration

 `imcache` supports no expiration, absolute expiration and sliding expiration.
 No expiration simply means that the entry will never expire, absolute expiration means that the entry will expire after a certain time and sliding expiration means that the entry will expire after a certain time if it hasn't been accessed.
+More on limiting the max number of entries in the cache can be found in the [Max entries limit](#max-entries-limit) section.

 ```go
 // Set a new value with no expiration time.